Do You Need A Business License to Sell on Shopify?

 If your store is becoming really successful and you’re dealing with a large volume of sales – or you have nexus in multiple states – then there are apps available that make it easier to collect sales tax for your Shopify store.
 The TaxJar Sales Tax Automation app is especially useful – it has a 30-day free trial as well as paid plans that range from $19/month to $199/month (depending on how many orders you process).

 What Are the Different Types of Business Licenses for Online Stores?

 Now that we’ve established that most Shopify stores don’t require a business license, let’s still go over the different types of licenses.

 Depending on your location and the nature of your work, you may need a mix of licenses and permits at the federal, state, county, and municipal levels to open and run an online business.
 These include registration for small business taxes.

 Following are the main license types you’ll need to consider when operating an online business:

-Alaska, Delaware, Montana, New Hampshire, and Oregon have no state sales tax (seller’s permit not necessary there).
-Of the other 45 states with sales tax, all of them (except Florida and Missouri) require online sellers to get a seller’s permit.
+Alaska, Delaware, Montana, New Hampshire, and Oregon have no state sales tax, so the seller’s permit is not necessary there.
+Of the other 45 states with sales tax, all of them except Florida and Missouri require online sellers to get a seller’s permit.

 In most states, this condition only applies to stores with sales of at least 100k or 200 transactions within the state.
 Exceptions are Oklahoma, which has a 10k requirement, and Kansas, which requires all remote sellers to have the seller’s permit, from the very first sale onward.